 This hi-tech plastic lens is designed for people with stronger prescriptions.
 Vision can be corrected with less material, making the lens much thinner, eliminating that old "Coke bottle" look.
 They are also lighter and more comfortable.

-These lenses automatically darken when exposed to sunlight, eliminating the need for separate sunglasses in many cases.
+Photochromic lenses automatically darken when exposed to sunlight, eliminating the need for separate sunglasses in many cases.
+Available in all lens designs and materials, including bifocals and high-index lenses, photochromic lenses are a popular choice for all ages.

-These lenses reduce glare reflected off surfaces, making images appear sharper and clearer.
-They are available for prescription and non-prescription sunglasses, and can be worn indoors by light-sensitive people, including post-cataract surgery patients and those continually exposed to bright sunlight through windows.
-Most provide UV protection, which is important to maintaining healthy eye sight.
+Polarized lenses reduce glare reflected off surfaces, making images appear sharper and clearer.
+They are available for non-prescription and prescription sunglasses, and can be worn indoors by light-sensitive people, including post-cataract surgery patients and those continually exposed to bright sunlight through windows.
+Most polarized lenses provide UV protection, which is important to maintaining healthy eye sight.

-Overexposing your eyes to ultraviolet rays can cause serious eye conditions.
+Overexposing your eyes to ultraviolet rays can cause serious eye problems such as cataracts (clouding of the eye lens) and macular degeneration (breakdown of macula).
 The combination of UV protection that's built into lenses and applied as a coating can block 98-100% of transmitted and reflected UVA and UVB rays.

 *Varies by plan and purchase selection; savings determined after benefits are applied.
 Available only through VSP network doctors to VSP members with applicable plan benefits.